-- Help communicate about an emergency or leak. - Decide whether to evacuate homes, businesses, schools, etc. - Prevent ignition of a leak by prohibiting smoking and directing traffic away from the area. - Try to prevent fire from spreading if it starts-but do not try to extinguish the fire until KUB arrives to shut off the natural gas supply and start repairs. - Call KUB immediately at 524-2911 or call 911.
+- Help communicate about an emergency or leak. - Decide whether to evacuate homes, businesses, schools, etc. - Prevent ignition of a leak by prohibiting smoking and directing traffic away from the area. - Try to prevent fire from spreading if it starts-but do not try to extinguish the fire until KUB arrives to shut off the natural gas supply and start repairs.
+Call KUB immediately at 524,2011 or call 011 - Call KUB immediately at 524-2911 or call 911.